Customize your trip by Burro, Backpack, or Raft

 -Anonymous

-All backpacking trips are customized.
-We'll work with you on the arrival and departure dates, the level of difficulty, and the duration.
-We only need 30 days advance notice, but the airlines aren't so accomodating.
-Last minute flights can be difficult to get, and subject to more scrutiny.
+We offer several other options for backpacking.
+We'll work with you on the arrival and departure dates, but they're not scheduled in advance.
+We can tailor the level of difficulty and the duration to meet your requirements.
+We're frequently down in the canyons trying new routes and destinations, so that may be of interest to adventurous souls.
+We generally need 30 days advance notice, but the airlines aren't so accomodating.
+Last minute flights can be difficult to get, and costly.
+Definitely consider overland travel.

-Custom hikes are fully SELF supported and generally limited to 6 people.
+These custom hikes are fully SELF supported and generally limited to 6 people.
 We recommend 5 to 6 nights camping, but it's your trip.
 We can make a loop or head for some definite destination such as Urique or Barranca Candamena.
-In addition to the "What to Bring" list, you should provide the following gear with which you are comfortable: A 50-60 liter (3200 - 4000 cubic inch) backpack.
+In addition to the Burro-assisted "What to Bring" list, you should provide the following gear with which you are comfortable: A 55-65 liter (3500 - 4000 cubic inch) backpack.
 Packed that will be about 40 pounds.
-30 degree Fahrenheit (zero degrees Centigrade) sleeping bag, sleeping pad, tent (optional).
+A 30 degree Fahrenheit (zero degrees Centigrade) sleeping bag.
+Keep the weight down to a kilo or so (2-2.5 lbs).
+Sleeping pad.
+Tent (optional) or tarp.
+A bowl or plate, and a spoon or fork.
 A sleeping bag liner is recommended.

 We provide all the food for meals and snacks, stoves and fuel, and a tarp for cooking in inclement weather.
 You will be expected to share in the weight of the food.
 Please let us know if you have dietary restrictions.
 We always have a local along, but they pack really light.
 Backpacks differ from burro assisted mainly in that we cook for our local guides, and don't have the infrastructure the Mexican crew provides.
 As always, we appreciate their Point of View and the fact they they're probably related to people we run in to on the trail; and after all, we are the visitors.